The Canadian Economy at a Glance

 Note that our data source does not include services in the imports-by-country data.

-The United States accounts for 62% of Canada’s goods imports.
-China accounts for just 11%.
-The European Union collectively accounts for 8.3%.
-Mexico accounts for for 1.3% and the U.K for 3.4%.
-The remaining 14% is spread widely around the globe.
+The United States accounts for $499 billion or 62% of Canada’s annual goods imports.
+The European Union collectively accounts for $73 billion or 9%.
+China accounts for $62 billion or just 8% of the total.
+Mexico accounts for for $31 billion or 4%% and the U.K for $10 billion or just 1%.
+The remaining $130 billion or 16% is spread widely around the globe.
 Most of the other countries in the world are insignificant to Canada in terms of imports.
+But there may be some countries from which Canada imports more than Mexico and certainly the U.K. This is the way our data source breaks down the countries.

 For Which Products and Services is Canada a Net Exporter and For Which a Net Importer?

-Energy – largely crude oil – is Canada’s largest NET export.
+Energy – largely crude oil – is Canada’s largest NET export (exports minus imports) at $144 billion.
 And it’s “no contest”.
+That’s 3.4 times larger than the next highest net export category which is “metal and non-metallic mineral products” – which includes steel and aluminum products at $45 billion.
 Oil is “bringing home the bacon” to this country and in a sense provides the dollars to pay for the things that Canada imports.
+Metal products, farm, fishing and intermediate food as well as forestry also bring home some bacon to this country.

 Canada is a net exporter of commodities including notably energy products, metal & mineral products, farm, fishing & intermediate food products, and forestry products.